fuzzymfx/fuzzymfx.github.io/content/current.md

 Happy New Year, muchachos!
 I hope you had a good one.
 I just returned to Bangalore after a much-needed break in my hometown.
 Leaving home and returning to the city was a bit of a bummer, but such is life!
 The dreaded omicron variant is wreaking havoc in the city.
 I am starting a new career at RadiusAI as a Software Engineer, and I am pretty stoked :D

+At Radius AI I am involved in building a async uptime monitoring service using Rust, and also a concurent heartbeat service in Python.
+I will update this page with more details soon.

 Here's an improved version of Llama Index's sub-querying engine used to generate SQL from Natural Language: [Neak](/blog/neak.html).

-At Radius AI I am involved in building a async Uptime monitoring service using Rust, and also a concurent heartbeat service in Python.
-I will update this page with more details soon.

-On a personal trajectory, [Srijan](https://injuly.in) and I have identified a pain point in the developer/ consumer tooling space.
-We are working on a solution to solve it.
-We are still in the early stages of the product, and I will be sharing more details soon.
-I am primarily dedicated to working on this now.
-The codename for the project is *'Hoid'*.
-Hoid has a lot of moving parts.
-I am focused on the market research now.
-I believe that tech has become a commodity.
-There isn't anything that you cannot build using tech now.
-Money is in solving the right set of problems.

-To give a sneak into Hoid, here are some of the things that I am working on:

-- content recommendation engine
-- search engine using vectors
-- content aggregation
-- bookmarks, and TL;DR

-Meanwhile, I am exploring esoteric programming languages, and I am having a blast.
-Will be updating this page with my progress with brainfuck.

 Coming onto `Dough`: a rich, modular, and customisable content generator, crafted in Rust; [here's everything](https://anubhavp.dev/blog/dough.html) that you need to know about dough.
 This is a breakdown of the tasks I was working on: